jameshughes89/cs102/src/site/topics/algorithm-analysis/amortized.rst

 .. warning::

     This explanation of amortized time complexity analysis is brief and high-level as it is outside the scope of this course.
+It is only included here for those interested as some may find that the additional context helps with their understanding.

 * There's actually a bit of a *gotcha* in the push example for an ``ArrayStack``